2013-2019 Ford Escape: engines, fuel economy, 4WD system, pros and cons, problems

 2018 Ford Escape SEL, after the facelift

-For 2017, the Escape got a facelift with a larger front grille (lower photo), few interior upgrades and several new features, including Auto Start-Stop.
+For 2017, the Escape got a facelift with a larger front grille (lower photo), a few interior upgrades and several new features, including Auto Start-Stop.
 The NHTSA overall crash test rating improved from four to five stars out of five.

 The hands-free power liftgate in the Titanium trim is probably the most talked about feature.
 See how it works in this Ford video.